Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Related work

 \subsection{Operator Learning}

 Operator learning is an emerging framework in machine learning that extends the learning task from finite-dimensional vector mappings to mappings between infinite-dimensional function spaces.
-Lu et al. \cite{lu2021learning} first established the deep operator network architecture, which is capable of learning continuous mappings and supporting queries at arbitrary scales.
+Representative architectures include DeepONet \cite{lu2021learning} and neural operator \cite{li2021fourier, kovachki2023neural, rahman2023uno}.